 In September, the Executive Board revealed plans to grow to 40,000 students (from the current 28,000) divided across different campuses in Delft, Rotterdam and The Hague.
 The plans are not definite.
 The decision will officially be taken after internal and external consultation rounds.
 The rounds should be completed by the end of November so that the Executive Board can present the plans to the Ministry of Education in The Hague in mid-December.

 While the Works Council did praise the growth strategy, its members had a lot of questions at the joint meeting last Thursday.
 Members of the Student Council too posed the necessary questions at the meeting.
-The two representative bodies had jointly prepared the questions and shared them among themselves.
+The two representative bodies had jointly prepared the questions and divided them among themselves.

 The Works Council asked about workload, staff recruitment in a tight labour market, and the relationship of the growth plans in comparison with other universities such as the TU Eindhoven.
 The Student Council asked questions about the consequences of the plans on the quality of education, student accommodation, and TU Delft’s ‘signature’ in both student life and university education.
 And, asked Oras Student Council member Bart van Koeveringe, “Is the growth strategy not mostly an argument to obtain more financial resources from The Hague?”